 - the ‘company’ is in fact a partnership and not run through a limited company – here you should use a partnership agreement.

-Once the agreement is in place, we would recommended you to review it every few years and whenever there is a change in shareholders.
+Once the agreement is in place, we would recommend you to review it every few years and whenever there is a change in shareholders.

-While most of our templates have not been adapted for use in Scotland, this one has, so you can use it for a company that is registered in Scotland.
+While most of our templates have not been adapted for use in Scotland, this one has.
+Therefore, you can use it for a company that is registered in Scotland.

 Date – Just put the year in for now.
 Complete the date when the agreement has been signed.